 Fern and Otto By Stephanie Graegin

-Perfect for fans of Erin Stead and Emily Winfield Martin, here is a charming picture book about two friends who enter a fairytale world hoping to find an exciting story to tell.
+Perfect for fans of Erin Stead and Emily Winfield Martin, here is a charming paperback picture book about two friends who enter a fairy-tale world hoping to find an exciting story to tell.

 When best friends Fern, a bear, and Otto, a cat, go searching for an exciting story in the forest, they have different ideas about what that means.
-Fern thinks they should stop and watch a race between a tortoise and a hare, but Otto worries a tortoise is too slow to be exciting.
-Fern thinks the three brothers talking about how to build a house is incredibly interesting, but Otto isn't convinced.
-Along the way, the two friends meet a little girl in red who is off to visit her grandmother (and a wolf headed the same way!); a cranky girl complaining that her porridge isn't the right temperature; and many others.
-But it's not until they run into a big scary witch that they both can agree that this is not the kind of excitement they had in mind.
-With irresistible illustrations and tons of charming details, this is a delightful fantasy adventure that proves the best adventures are the ones you share.
+Fern thinks they should stop and watch a race between a tortoise and a hare, but Otto worries that a tortoise is too slow to be exciting.
+Fern thinks listening to the three brothers talking about how to build a house is incredibly interesting, but Otto isn't convinced.
+Along the way, the two friends meet a little girl in red who is off to visit her grandmother (and a wolf headed the same way!), a cranky girl complaining that her porridge isn't the right temperature, and many others.
+But it's not until they run into a big scary witch that they can both agree: this is not the kind of excitement they had in mind.
+With irresistible illustrations and tons of charming details, this is a delightful fantasy that proves the best adventures are the ones you share.

 Escaping Ordinary By Scott Reintgen

 In this action-packed sequel to Saving Fable perfect for readers of The Land of Stories and The Phantom Tollbooth, Indira finds herself thrown into a quest full of dragons, unlikely allies, and high stakes.